vicelikedust/OPNReport/README.md

 ## Roadmap

-Some ideas for the future development of pfFocus:
+Some ideas for the future development of OPNReport:

 * Producing additional output formats, especially structured formats like CSV.
 * Using these structured formats to enable easy diff'ing of configurations.